Yael Davids - A Daily Practice

 Davids’ work Reading that Loves - A Physical Act will also be on display, a work that was previously exhibited at Documenta 14 in Athens.
 This installation is a tribute to the historical figures Else Lasker-Schüler, Rahel Varnhagen, Cornelia Gurlitt and Julia Aquila Severa.
 The lives of these four fascinating women (all born before 1890) were characterised by attempts to enter the public domain while not conforming to the prevailing norms applicable to their gender, social background and appearance.

 A booklet has been developed for the exhibition, with texts by Yael Davids.
-Available in the online ticket shop for € 3.
+Available in the webshop for € 3.

 The core of the programme, including Feldenkrais lessons with works form the museum's collection is planned for September.
 Confirmation and details will be sent out via our newsletter.